input-output-hk/partner-chains/toolkit/pallets/native-token-management/README.md

 ### on_runtime_upgrade

-Although not explicitly a hook in the traditional sense, the pallet includes logic that runs when the runtime is upgraded:
+The pallet includes logic that runs when the runtime is upgraded:

 ```rust
 #[pallet::hooks]